rizvi/NoMQ/README.md

  * __no additional installation required:__ simply include the jars and configure NoMQ from within your Java-code.

 ## Getting started
-Triggering an event requires a handle to the NoMQ-instance, a payload that is sent to all subscribers and a name of the event known as the event type.
+Publishing an event requires a handle to a NoMQ-instance, instances are created using the _NoMQBuilder_.
+The event contains an event type that describes what kind of event you're triggering and a payload which is the actual event data.

+Subscribing to an event also requires a handle to a NoMQ-instance.
+Furthermore, you must register one or more instances of the class _EventSubscriber_.

-If you want to subscribe to events in the NoMQ cluster you need to register an _EventSubscriber_.
-The following code starts a NoMQ-instance and registers an event subscriber that simply echoes the event id on _System.out_.
-Events can be published by any node in the cluster, they will arrive at all event subscribers in the same order.
+The code below creats a NoMQ-instance using the _NoMQBuilder_.
+It also registers an _EventSubscriber_ that simply echoes the id of all received events on _System.out_.

 ```java
 NoMQ noMQ = NoMQBuilder.builder()